Trump policy that weakened wild bird protections is revoked - WTMJ

 Trump ended criminal prosecutions against companies responsible for bird deaths that could have been prevented.

-The move halted enforcement practices under the Migratory Bird Treaty Act in place for decades — resulting most notably in a $100 million settlement by energy company BP after the 2010 Gulf of Mexico oil spill killed about 100,000 birds.
+The move halted enforcement practices under the Migratory Bird Treaty Act in place for decades — resulting most notably in a $100 million settlement by energy company BP after the 2010 Gulf of Mexico oil spill killed about 100,000 birds, according to federal data.
+Some scientists have said that number could be higher.

 A federal judge in New York in August struck down the Trump administration’s legal rationale for changing how the bird treaty was enforced.